 The anti-retroviral medication HIV positive people take can work extremely well if taken properly (the right amount at the right time), but some can have nasty side effects and children can struggle with these.
 It also acts as a reminder that they have HIV, and can remind them of past bereavements or their fears for the future.
 Some children may need support with their medication.

 Sometimes there are things that can be done to make this easier, perhaps by changing the types of medication needed.
 You may be asked to remind the child you foster to take their medication, or may need to advocate for them in health settings.

 Even though a child may have HIV, it does not necessarily mean they understand it.
 They may be fearful about their own future and mortality.
 They may not actually understand what HIV does to their body and what they can do to live well.

-You are not expected to be an expert in HIV, but together with the child, you could find about more about it through the youth pages of this website, leaflets in the resource library and through other websites such as PPC.
+You are not expected to be an expert in HIV, but together with the child, you could find about more about it through the youth pages of this website, materials in CHIVA's resource library and through other organisations.
 Together you can find out more and this could act as not only an educational activity, but one that builds a bond with the child and allows for more questions to be asked.